JesperZamora/EmailSender/README.md

 # EmailSender
 This is an custom email service using the google api and java spring JavaMailSender Api.
-I'm using Spring Boot an for the dependencies:
+I'm using Spring Boot and for the dependencies:

 ```
         <dependency>